Decision support / operation efficiency

 Some of the most important design decisions addressed data integrity and scalability challenges that directly affected filter accuracy and system performance.
 Working closely with engineering and technical managers, we developed product and operational solutions that improved both platform reliability and user efficiency.

-Normalizing Inconsistent Clinical Terminology
+Normalizing Clinical Terminology

 External facilities often entered diagnoses as free text, making reliable filtering difficult.
 We introduced a process to identify undefined terms, route them for review, and add them to the system, while also enabling users to enter custom search terms directly within filters.